Patterson-Sullivan measures and growth of relatively hyperbolic groups: Large quasi-trees for a cusp-uniform action

 For any $g \in G$, there exists $g' \in G$ such that $d(go, g'o) < r$ and the following holds for any $n \ge 0$.
-If $g=1$, then $g'=1$. \end{lem} \begin{proof} The proof goes similarly as the one of Lemma \ref{CompanionCone}, where Lemma \ref{PairTransG} is used instead of Lemma \ref{TransCloseG}.
+If $g=1$, then $g'=1$. \end{lem} \begin{proof} The proof proceeds similarly as that of Lemma \ref{CompanionCone}, making use of Lemma \ref{TransCloseG} instead of Lemma \ref{PairTransG}.
 We leave the proof to the interested reader.

 \end{proof}